Making it possible to text any business and get a fast answer

 Consumers had few good options for getting quick answers from local businesses.
 Calling meant navigating phone trees, waiting on hold, and hoping someone picked up — a process most people found annoying enough to avoid altogether.
 For simple questions like “are you open tomorrow?” or “do you have this in stock?”, the effort of a phone call far outweighed the complexity of the question.

 The problem wasn’t just inconvenient for consumers.
 Businesses missed out on potential customers who gave up rather than call.
 Small businesses in particular lacked the staff or technology to offer real-time digital communication, even as their customers increasingly preferred texting over talking.
-The gap between how people wanted to communicate and how businesses were set up to respond kept widening.
+The gap between how people wanted to communicate and how businesses could respond kept widening.

 The solution

-The TechCrunch Disrupt stage in 2011 served as both a launch platform and a demand validation milestone.
-Audience response and judge feedback confirmed the market appetite, and the team used that momentum to refine the product, expand coverage, and raise $3 million in venture funding through lean startup practices — validating quickly and iterating based on real usage data.
+Then came the test of demand.
+TechCrunch Disrupt SF 2011 turned the launch into a validation milestone in a single weekend — finalist status, audience reaction, and judge feedback confirmed the market appetite.
+The team rode that momentum to refine the product, expand coverage, and raise $3 million in venture funding through lean startup practices.

 The results